top of page

 Semaglutide

-In June 2021, the U.S. Food and Drug Administration approved semaglutide (Wegovy) injection (once weekly) for chronic weight management in adults with obesity or overweight with at least one weight-related condition (such as high blood pressure, type 2 diabetes, or high cholesterol), for use in addition to a reduced calorie diet and increased physical activity.
+In June 2021, the U.S. Food and Drug Administration approved semaglutide (generic Wegovy) injection (once weekly) for chronic weight management in adults with obesity or overweight with at least one weight-related condition (such as high blood pressure, type 2 diabetes, or high cholesterol), for use in addition to a reduced calorie diet and increased physical activity.
 This once weekly, under-the-skin injection (subcutaneous) is the first approved drug for chronic weight management in adults with general obesity or overweight since 2014.
 The drug is indicated for chronic weight management in patients with a body mass index (BMI) of 27 or greater who have at least one weight-related ailment or in patients with a BMI of 30 or greater.

 Originally used for diabetes and sold under the name Ozempic, a higher dose of the same drug was evaluated for weight loss.
 The results were dramatic, with the average individual losing 15(+) % of their body weight during the clinic trial.
 Due to such overwhelming results, it has become cost-prohibitive via insurance (average co-pay of $947/mo) or GoodRx( lowest price is $1333).